SvenPeldszus/GRaViTY-SecDFD-Mapping/README.md

 ## Structure of this Repository

+- `build/` -- The feature project and the updatesite project (The updatesite is hosted [here](https://gravity-tool.org/secdfd-mapper/updatesite/))
-- examples/ -- The examples used for the evaluation
+- `examples/` -- The examples used for the evaluation
-- implementation/ -- The source code of the prorotypical implementation
+- `implementation/` -- The source code of the prorotypical implementation
-- README.md -- This readme
+- `README.md` -- This readme

 ### Requirements